dzhang314/my-markdown-docs/notes/websites.md

     **Theorem**: Let $a, b, c \in \C$ be real or complex numbers with $a \ne 0$.
 For any $x \in \C$, the quadratic equation
     $ax^2 + bx + c = 0$ is satisfied if and only if
-    \[ x = \frac{-b \pm \sqrt{\Delta(a, b, c)}}{2a}. \]
+    \[ x = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}. \]
     :::
     ::::::

-I use [`katex.renderToString`](https://katex.org/docs/api) to render pre-render math to static HTML elements which display correctly even when JavaScript is disabled.
-I also maintain a collection of [TeX macros](https://github.com/dzhang314/my-markdown-docs/blob/main/templates/dkzhang-macros.json) with helpful abbreviations that facilitate real-time note-taking during lectures and seminars.
+I use [`katex.renderToString`](https://katex.org/docs/api) to render math to static HTML elements that display correctly even when JavaScript is disabled.
+I also maintain a collection of [TeX macros](https://github.com/dzhang314/my-markdown-docs/blob/main/templates/dkzhang-macros.json) with helpful abbreviations that I've developed for real-time note-taking during lectures and seminars.

 ## Writing

-The markdown-it rendering pipeline processes simple Markdown documents [like this one](https://github.com/dzhang314/my-markdown-docs/blob/main/notes/websites.md) in a matter of milliseconds.
-This is fast enough to run on every keystroke as I type.
+My markdown-it rendering pipeline is fast enough to run on every keystroke as I type.
 I use [VSCode](https://code.visualstudio.com/) with the [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) and [Run on Save](https://marketplace.visualstudio.com/items?itemName=pucelle.run-on-save) extensions to [automatically run build.mjs](https://github.com/dzhang314/my-markdown-docs/blob/main/.vscode/settings.json) and view the final rendered webpage in real time while I write.
-This is especially helpful for typesetting complex equations and fiddling with CSS styles.
+This is especially helpful for typesetting complex equations and fiddling with line breaks.

-You can **try out my writing setup** at [dkzhang.com/ZhangEdit](https://www.dkzhang.com/ZhangEdit), an in-browser Markdown editor that uses the same markdown-it extensions and CSS styles as my website.
+You can **try out my writing setup** at [dkzhang.com/ZhangEdit](https://www.dkzhang.com/ZhangEdit), a live in-browser Markdown editor that uses the same markdown-it extensions and CSS styles as my website.

 ## Hosting